eark-project/dm-hdfs-storage/README.md

 mvn clean package
 ```

-##Starting the service using embedded HTTP sever.
+##Starting the service using embedded HTTP server.
 Hsink can be started in standalone mode based on an embedded Grizzely service using the command below.
 The application should output a text similar to: "Jersey app started with WADL available at http://localhost:8081/hsink/application.wadl".

 ```bash